 IT IS THEREFORE ORDERED that defendant's motion to dismiss (Doc.
-38) is denied as to Counts I, IV, and V.
+48) is denied as to Counts I and III, and plaintiff's negligent supervision claim presented in Count II.

-IT IS FURTHER ORDERED that defendant's motion to dismiss is granted as to plaintiff's negligent hiring and retention claim, but the court retains jurisdiction over plaintiff's negligent supervision claim against defendant in Count II.
-Defendant's motion to dismiss is also granted as to Counts III and VI.
+IT IS FURTHER ORDERED that defendant's motion to dismiss is granted as to plaintiff's negligent hiring and retention claim presented in Count II.